gentarooka/junit-jndi/README.md

 # JNDI for JUnit4

-this library is JNDI mock implementation (compatible java EE6 specifications) for testing with JUnit4.x
+this library is JNDI mock implementation (compatible java EE6 specifications) for testing with JUnit4.x This API implements a jboss specific mode to be compatible with jboss as 7.x You can activate this mode if the SimpleInitialContext.JBOSS_SPECIFIC_KEY system property is equal to "true".

 # USAGE